N6946-BH1

-One hypothesis is that the core of the star collapsed to form a black hole.
+One hypothesis is that of the failed supernova.
+In this scenario, the core of the star collapsed to form a black hole.
 The collapsing matter formed a burst of neutrinos that lowered the total mass of the star by a fraction of a percent.
 This caused a shock wave that blasted out the star's envelope to make it brighter.
 N6946-BH1 has supplied evidence contrary to the conventional idea that black holes are usually formed after a supernova, suggesting instead that a star may bypass this eventuality and yet collapse into a black hole.